douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

 ## Requiring the fetchai-ledger-api NPM Module

-- whilst in this demo the above `npm install` will handle the installation of the NPM Module the below command can be used one can install the module like so:
+- whilst in this demo the above `npm install` will handle the installation of the NPM Module the below command can be used one can install the module like so in your own projects

 ```
 npm install -i fetchai-ledger-api